THE WIESBADEN ("GIANT") CODEX

 - the letter to the prelates of Mainz (Ad praelatos Moguntinenses).

 The Riesencodex remained for centuries in its place of origin, the Rupertsberg Convent near Bingen.
 During the Thirty Years’ War, when Swedish troops looted the monastery (described on fol.
 1r by Caspar Lerch von Dirmstein, the brother of its last abbess), the Codex was passed over to the sister monastery of Eibingen on the opposite side of the Rhine.
-Early nineteenth-century secularisation brought about another transfer.
+Early nineteenth-century secularization brought about another transfer.
 In 1814, the newly founded state library in Wiesbaden, the capital of the young Duchy of Nassau, was entrusted with the manuscript.

-During World War Two the Codex, together with the library’s other treasures, was transferred to what was vainly hoped to be the safety and remoteness of Dresden.
+During World War II the Codex, together with the library’s other treasures, was transferred to what was vainly hoped to be the safety and remoteness of Dresden.
 Even though it survived the War, it took several lucky turns, and the collective effort of a number of dedicated bibliophiles and librarians in Dresden, Berlin, and Wiesbaden, to restore it to its rightful place in Wiesbaden State Library from the Soviet Occupation Zone by 1948.